Code-Institute-Submissions/oerbeyer-MS1/README.md

 - Styling for the footer uses Bootstrap classes and custom CSS rules.
 - The `<main>` element has padding added using custom CSS rules to accommodate the sticky (collapsable nav menu) header and sticky (floating) footer.
 - The app is tested for viewport widths of 320px or more.
+- The Header (Navbar) feature is described further below.
+- The other minor features are described here:
+  - Main
+     - The <main> element has padding added using custom CSS rules to accommodate the sticky (collapsable nav menu) header and sticky (floating) footer.
+     - Set main {margin-bottom: 4.4rem; margin-top: 4.4rem;} so that there is sufficient space top and bottom when the navbar menu is collapsed.
+     - Set a media rule to increase the margin-top for larger screens when screen width > 576px (i.e. > sm).
+  - Footer
+     - Wrap a <button> element containing a FontAwesome guitar icon inside a <div> element.
+     - Add data-bs-toggle and data-bs-target properties to the <button> element to control the modal contact form.
+     - Add class="btn" and class="btn-dark" to style the button.
+     - Add <i class="fas fa-guitar text-success text-light"> for the FontAweoms guitar icon.
+     - Add class="d-flex justify-content-center" to horixontally center the button.
+     - Add class="px-3 py-2" so that there is sufficient space around the button and symmetry with the header.
+     - Set footer {position: fixed; bottom:0; left:0; right: 0; z-index: 1020;} so that the button is fixed to the bottom and floating infront of other content using custom CSS rules.

 ## Templates
 I make extensive use of the Bootstrap framework and templates.